Counting paths in directed graphs: Preliminaries

+Furthermore, to maximize $ct^{\Gamma}_{R}(E)$ for finite $R$-labelled graphs $E$ with a fixed weight $N$ as in \cite[Theorem~3.2]{c-a20} (which should be more precisely formulated than it is), we need the following fundemental concept: \begin{definition}[\cite{c-a20}] Let $\Gamma$ be a fixed finite directed graph without repeated edges and containing at least one edge, and let $E$ be an $R$-labelled directed graph.
+We say that $E$ has the \emph{Chirvasitu property} for $\Gamma$ when any two edges of $E$ belong to some common embedded copy of $\Gamma\subseteq E$. \end{definition}

-We refer to the condition \eqref{Chirvasitu} as Chirvasitu Property.
-As we need to reprove the above theorem for finite paths rather than subgraphs, let us first point out that, if an $R$-labelled directed graph is not acyclic, then paths are not necessarily subgraphs.
+As we are interested in maximizing $ct^{k}_{R}(E)$ rather than $ct^{\Gamma}_{R}(E)$, let us first point out that, if an $R$-labelled graph is not acyclic, then paths are not necessarily subgraphs.
 Indeed, in the graph

 the two different paths $(e_1,\ldots,e_4,e_1,\ldots,e_4)$ and $(e_1,\ldots,e_4)$ have the same underlying subgraph.